scramjetorg/transform-hub/README.md

 ## Build the packages :building_construction:

-All the packages in the project need to be installed and built before the can be used.
+All the packages in the project need to be installed and built before they can be used.

 **Install** will create a `node_modules` folder in the root of the project and in each package (dependencies will be installed).